 By the end of 2018, we anticipate that more than 400,000 people in northern Nigeria will have benefited from increased food security and protection from extreme poverty.

-We’re also providing millions of young children here with vital vitamins.
-In 2014, our Working to Improve Nutrition in Northern Nigeria programme provided more than 2.5 million young children with vitamin supplements to support their growth and boost their immune systems.
-We also supplied iron supplements to more than 1 million pregnant women.
+We’re also providing millions of young children here with essential vitamins.
+In 2014, our Working to Improve Nutrition in Northern Nigeria programme provided:

 Tackling severe hunger